microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Using the FHIR Search Postman collection provided, search for Patients using the following: ```date```, ```lastmodified```, ```identifier```, ```value-quantity```, ```component-code-value-quantity``` and more.

-Ref: Learn more about date search in FHIR at https://www.hl7.org/fhir/search.html#date.
+Learn more about date search in FHIR at https://www.hl7.org/fhir/search.html#date.

 ## Step 3 - Using Search Result Parameters